 Lily Zubaidah Rahim

-Lily Zubaidah Rahim is Associate Teaching Professor and Malaysia Chair of Islam in Southeast Asia for the Alwaleed Center for Muslim-Christian Understanding in the Edmund A. Walsh School of Foreign Service at Georgetown University.
-She was previously a professor of government and international relations at the University of Sydney, specializing in authoritarian governance, democratization, Southeast Asian Politics, political Islam, and ethic politics.
+Lily Zubaidah Rahim is an Honorary Fellow and former (2019-2020) Associate Teaching Professor/Malaysia Chair of Islam in Southeast Asia for the Alwaleed Center for Muslim-Christian Understanding in the Edmund A. Walsh School of Foreign Service at Georgetown University.
+She was previously a professor of Government & International Relations at the University of Sydney.
+From September 2020, Lily will be appointed Professor of Global Studies at Monash University's Malaysia campus.
+She specializes in authoritarian governance, Southeast Asian Politics, political Islam and ethnic and religious nationalism.

 Her books include The Singapore Dilemma: The Political and Educational Marginality of the Malay Community (Oxford University Press 1998/2001; translated to Malay by the Malaysian National Institute for Translation), Singapore in the Malay World: Building and Breaching Regional Bridges (Routledge, 2009), Muslim Secular Democracy (Palgrave Macmillan, 2013), The Politics of Islamism: Diverging Visions and Trajectories (Palgrave Macmillan, 2018) and The Limits of Authoritarian Governance in Singapore’s Developmental State (Palgrave Macmillan, 2019).
-Her current comparative politics book project focuses on regime change and policy reform in the Malaysia, Indonesia and Tunisia.
+She is completing a comparative research (book) project on racial and religious supremacy in Malaysia, Indonesia and the United States.